A Summary of Potato Color Genetics

 Purple and red pigments are distributed to the flesh when Pf is dominant.
 In the case of homozygous recessive pfpf, diploids do not distribute red or purple pigments to the tuber flesh.
 Little information is available about the operation of Pf in tetraploids.

-Orange and Yellow Pigments
+Yellow and Orange Pigments

 The B, I, and F complex controls distribution of pigments to many parts of the plant.
 These genes probably only distribute purple and red pigment, not orange and yellow, although I have not seen this stated explicitly.
 B, I, and F comprise a linkage group.
-They are inherited together.
+They are often inherited together.

 Ba-d distributes color to the flower abscission zone.
 This is the joint where the flower connects to the peduncle.
 There is usually just a small ring right at the joint.
 In the case of homozygous recessive bb, the joint is the same color as the rest of the inflorescence.

 Bb-d distributes color to the tuber eyebrows – the arc shaped structure next to each eye.
 In the case of homozygous recessive bb, the eyebrow may not be colored when the rest of the skin is.